isomerpages/pmo-carbonmarketcoop/_faq/Project Development and Application.md

 </details>
 <details class="isomer-details">
 <summary>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How are carbon crediting programmes
-and methodologies selected for inclusion in the EL?</summary>
+and methodologies selected for inclusion in the Eligibility List?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Singapore takes reference from reputable international standards such
-as the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) in the development of the EL.</p>
+as the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) in the development of the Eligibility List.</p>
-<p>&nbsp;Please note that the EL differs by host country as accepted methodologies
+<p>Please note that the EL differs by host country as accepted methodologies
 would have to fulfill the requirements of the host countries.&nbsp;</p>
 </div>
 </details>